Joshua-Shirley/WGU-CS-856-Projects/Feedback-Summary.md

 1. Find a hotel near the airport.
 2. Find a house with a pool.
-3. Use map to location a beach.
+3. Use the map to locate your favorite beach.
 4. Find a family friendly hotel - safe for teenage children.
 5. Find accommodation close to your favorite beach.